projf/projf-explore/graphics/fpga-graphics/README.md

 * `top_beam` - animated square
 * `top_bounce` - bouncing red, green, and blue squares overlap

 Learn more about these demos from the [FPGA Graphics](https://projectf.io/posts/fpga-graphics/) blog post, or read on for build instructions.
-New to graphics development on FPGA?
-Check out our [introduction to FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ## iCEBreaker Build